bitwarden/server/SETUP.md

 Open the server solution file (`bitwarden-server.sln`) in Visual Studio before proceeding.

 ### User Secrets - Certificates
-Once you have your user secrets files set up, you'll need to generate two self signed certificates for use in local development.
+Before configuring your user secrets files, you'll need to generate two self signed certificates for use in local development.

 #### Windows